 The NHTSA estimates that about 28 percent of all annual accident fatalities are a result of some kind of occupant ejection injury.
 Furthermore, the NHTSA found that 75 percent of passenger vehicle occupants who were completely ejected from vehicles were killed.

-There are two types of occupant ejection accidents: partial ejection or complete ejection.
+There are two types of occupant ejection in ejection accidents accidents: partial ejection or complete ejection.
 In a partial ejection, the individual is thrown forward out of the car seat, but not entirely ejected out of the vehicle.
 In a complete ejection, the individual is completely thrown out of the vehicle upon impact.
 Both partial and complete ejections are incredibly dangerous and can lead to life-threatening injuries.

 It’s a common misconception that an ejection accident occurs when an unbuckled driver or passenger is thrown out of the vehicle through the windshield.
 However, this is not always the case.
 An individual may be ejected from a vehicle through a side window or out of a door.
 It can be caused by variety of contributing factors, including: vehicle rollover, high speed collision impact, door latch defects, weak window glass and defective seat belts.